Rtmambla/SAYNA-FREELANCE-PROJET1/README.md

   🆓 Introduction to freelancing

-- 👋 Salut , c'est mon premier projet à l'initiation au freelancing
+- 👋 Hi, this is my first freelancing project.
-- 😁 Je vous souhaite une bonne lecture ...
+- 😁 I wish you a good reading ...
-- 😎 N'hésitez pas à mettre des commentaires !
+- 😎 Feel free to comment  !